baasbox/docs/source/index.md

 ### The JSON response

-> A sample of a JSON response
+> An example of a JSON response

 ```json
 {